-Standard 9: Operations and Management - Special The special education director candidates demonstrates knowledge of how to manages school district operations and resources to promote all students'the academic success and well-being of each student.
+Standard 9: Operations and Management - Special education directors manage district operations and resources to promote all students' academic success and well-being.

 - 9(a) The special education director knows sources of funding (e.g., IDEA, General Funds, Medicaid) and how to create and implement budgetary systems aligned with the district's mission and vision. - 9(b) The special education director knows how to allocate and account for district's monetary and non-monetary resources to assure each student's needs are met.